peteroupc/peteroupc.github.io/bernoulli.md

 _Proof._ This proof of correctness takes advantage of Huber's "fundamental theorem of perfect simulation" (Huber 2019)<sup>[**(18)**](#Note18)</sup>.
 Using Huber's theorem requires proving two things:

 - First, we note that the algorithm clearly halts almost surely, since step 1 will stop the algorithm if it reaches the last coefficient, and step 2 always gives a chance that the algorithm will return a value, even if it's called recursively or the number of coefficients is infinite.
+Thus, the chance the algorithm has to be called recursively or with more iterations shrinks and shrinks as the algorithm does more recursions and iterations.
 - Second, we show the algorithm is locally correct when the recursive call in step 3 is replaced with an oracle that simulates the correct "continued sub-logarithm".
 If step 1 reaches the last coefficient, the algorithm obviously passes with the correct probability.
 Otherwise, we will be simulating the probability (1 / 2<sup>_c_\[_i_\]</sup>) / (1 + _x_), where _x_ is the "continued sub-logarithm" and will be at most 1 by construction.
 Steps 2 and 3 define a loop that divides the probability space into three pieces: the first piece takes up one half, the second piece (step 3) takes up a portion of the other half (which here is equal to _x_/2), and the last piece is the "rejection piece" that reruns the loop.
 Since this loop changes no variables that affect later iterations, each iteration acts like an acceptance/rejection algorithm already proved to be a perfect simulator by Huber.
 The algorithm will pass at step 2 with probability _p_ = (1 / 2<sup>_c_\[_i_\]</sup>) / 2 and fail either at step 2 with probability _f1_ = (1 &minus; 1 / 2<sup>_c_\[_i_\]</sup>) / 2, or at step 3 with probability _f2_ = _x_/2 (all these probabilities are relative to the whole iteration).
 Finally, dividing the passes by the sum of passes and fails (_p_ / (_p_ + _f1_ + _f2_)) leads to (1 / 2<sup>_c_\[_i_\]</sup>) / (1 + _x_), which is the probability we wanted.

 Since both conditions of Huber's theorem are satisfied, this completes the proof. &#x25a1;